RhondaMueller/Codes-RFG-Arctic-Impacts/README.md

-# Codes - Radiative forcing geoengineering increases Arctic temperature extremes and permafrost thawing
+# Codes - The impact of radiative forcing geoengineering on Arctic temperature extremes, wildfires, and permafrost thawing

 ##  File Descriptions
 This repository contains code to run the analysis done for this paper: